njordhov/droidbox/README.md

 Use the ip adress of the instance in place of 192.168.1.1

-## Configure Name Server

-Look up the name server for the host computer, for example by running this in a terminal shell:

-    cat /etc/resolv.conf

-Next configure the name server in the virtual terminal with the same cofiguration, e.g.:

-    sudo cat > /etc/resolvconf/resolv.conf.d/tail
-    nameserver 192.168.1.254

-Restart the name server to activate:

-    sudo /etc/init.d/resolvconf restart

 ## Activate APT

 This is required for later use of ``add-apt-repository``: